PreMoCon2/Programming-in-Python-3---IFT-101-/README.md

 Date: 10/15/22

-Description: A collection of execises from the semester, introduction to programming course in python3.
+Description: A collection of exercises from the semester, introduction to programming course in python3.